Volscente/cracking_the_code/README.md

 This shows that Banana + Melon is the best combination as it gives us the maximum profit, and the total weight does not exceed the capacity.

+#### Basic Solution
+A basic brute-force solution could be to try all combinations of the given items (as we did above), allowing us to choose the one with maximum profit and a weight that doesn’t exceed ‘C’.

+#### Top-down Dynamic Programming with Memoization